agoyal31/Object-Oriented-Programming-Basics-to-Advance/Week12-STL Containers/readme.md

 Upon successful completion of this workshop, you will have demonstrated the abilities to:

-- design and code a templated class that allocates and deallocates dynamic memory
+- manage polymorphic objects using the vector container of the STL
-- design and code a function object
+- move a dynamically allocated object into a container
-- design and code a lambda expression
-- code a member function that receives the address of a callback function to execute
+- code a range-based iteration on the objects in a container
-- throw exceptions of different types
-- distinguish exception types from one another
+- report and handle an exception